josiahfee/bug-free-octo-dollop/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+We would need to have the songs file themselves as input, or metadata input.
+One type of input would be user based (skipping a song or searching a song and the other would be spotify's recommendation.